kriszyp/xstyle/README.md

 ## New Definitions

-The key building block in xstyle is an extension for creating new definitions for features like user defined properties.
+The key building block in xstyle is an extension for creating new definitions for features like user defined properties, data sources, and functions.
 In traditional CSS, all properties, functions, and other constructs are defined by the browser, and stylesheet rules are limited to using these predefined properties.
 In xstyle, new properties, functions, and other elements can be defined with extensible meaning.
-New definitions may be used as shims (to fill in for standard properties on other browsers), they may be compositions of other properties, or provide entirely new concepts.
+New definitions may be used as bindings to data models, shims (to fill in for standard properties on other browsers), they may be compositions of other properties, or provide entirely new concepts.
 Since definitions can be constructed using JavaScript modules that can interact with the DOM, there is virtually no limit to the what can be created.